ryanpfalz/power-platform-chatGPT/README.md

 ## PVA to OpenAI

 This codebase extends the example laid out in [this excellent power-platform-chatGPT guide](https://github.com/mathyousee/power-platform-chatGPT).
 This guide seeks to go beyond just exposing a vanilla ChatGPT deployment via Power Virtual Agents, but to tailor responses from your ChatGPT deployment using your own custom data sources.
-To achieve this, this guide will combine the backend deployed with [this Retrieval-Augmented Generation codebase](https://github.com/Azure-Samples/azure-search-openai-demo), which will provision Cognitive Search, Web API, and Azure OpenAI instance.
+To achieve this, this guide will combine the backend deployed with [this Retrieval-Augmented Generation codebase](https://github.com/Azure-Samples/azure-search-openai-demo), which will provision a Cognitive Search, Web API, and Azure OpenAI instance.

 This sample seeks to provide an easy way to try out: